-009. Natural treatments : diabetes
+009. Natural treatments for prevention: diabetes

 Managing diabetes mellitus requires an integrated approach based on balance, diet, and constant monitoring.
 The use of medicinal plants with hypoglycemic properties can serve as complementary support in regulating blood glucose levels.
 Bilberry leaves, mulberry, goat's rue, and bean pods are recognized in phytotherapy for their role in supporting carbohydrate metabolism.
 These remedies, administered as infusions or decoctions, act as long-term adjuvants.
 It is essential that their use be coordinated with specialist medical advice and not replace prescribed medication.